search

 per participant

-• This programme is an approved HRD Corp claimable course and employers can claim 100% of the programme fee.
+• This programme is an approved HRD Corp claimable course and employers can claim 100% of the programme fee, airfare and daily allowances.

 • The programme fee and roundtrip airfare is STF credit claimable by qualifying Malaysian banks.